jenkinsci/job-dsl-plugin/README.md

     ./gradlew jpi

-IntelliJ IDEA and Eclipse (STS) have the ability to open Gradle projects directly, but they both have their own issues actually running Gradle and running tests.
-As a workaround Maven POMs have been added and those can be opened directly in IntelliJ IDEA to create a project.
+IntelliJ IDEA and Eclipse (STS) have the ability to open Gradle projects directly, but they both have issues.
+IDEA sometimes does not detect all plugin dependencies (e.g. `hudson.maven.MavenModuleSet`) and as a workaround you need to hit the refresh button in the Gradle tool window until it does.
+You also need to run the `localizer` task to generate the `Messages` class before building and testing the project in the IDE:

+    ./gradlew localizer

 Authors
 -------